-(b) by the substitution for subsection (2) of the following subsection: (2) Cell-C Pty Ltd, a company incorporated in terms of the Companies Act, 1973 (Act No. 61 of 1973), shall be the holder of a 50 licence in terms of this Act to provide a mobile telecommunication service in accordance with the terms and conditions as specified in its licence issued to it by the Authority on 22 June 2001."; and
+(b) Cell C (Pty.)
+Ltd., a company incorporated in terms of the Companies Act, 1973 (Act No. 61 of 1973), shall be the holder of a licence in terms of this Act to provide a mobile cellular telecommunication service in accordance with the terms and conditions as specified in its licence issued to it by the Authority on 25 June 2001.